Ermentrude of Orléans

 Ermentrude of Orléans (27 September 823 – 6 October 869) was the Queen of the Franks by her marriage to Charles II.
+She was the daughter of Odo, count of Orleans and Engeltrude de Fézensac.

 Queenship

 The traditional historiography on queenship has created an image of a queen who a king's "helpmate" and provider of heirs.
 P.Stafford has examined queenship in a lot of depth, using Ermentrude's role in the Carolingian dynasty.
 They had power within the royal household and partially within the court.
 Their official duty was running the royal household smoothly, such as directing the children's education, supervising the staff and managing the private royal treasury.
 They unofficially acted as hostesses, ensuring the royal family was not involved in scandals and giving gifts to high-ranking officials in a society where this was important to maintain bonds.
 As a result, queens were expected to act as wise, loyal and chaste women.

 In particular, Ermentrude was described by a contemporary, John Scotus Eriugena, as a 'strong woman' (femina fortis).
 2 letters written in her name survive, a further 5 letters were addressed to her, and 12 charges issued by Charles II had her involved.
 In her free time, she showed a gift for embroidery.